vazco/uniforms/docs/examples-custom-bridge.md

 ---
 id: examples-custom-bridge
-title: Custom bridge
+title: Custom bridge & validator
 ---

-In this example we will create a custom bridge used in user login form.
+In this example, we will create an ordinary login form, with login, password, and password confirmation fields.

-### UserLoginSchema definition
+### Schema definition

-First we define our data schema:
+We'll start with defining a schema.
+It's an object with three keys, representing our fields.
+Each of them has the following self-explanatory properties:

+- `__type__`
+- `required`
+- `initialValue`
+- `label`

 ```js
 const UserLoginSchema = {